-GRANDMA'S SHOES by Libby Hathorn, illustrated by Elivia Salvadier (Little Brown, 1992; Hodder Headline (Austrailia, 200).
-A young girl slips on her late grandmother's shoes and finds herself on a journey of memories.
+GRANDMA’S SHOES by Libby Hathorn, illustrated by Elivia Salvadier (Little, Brown, 1992; Hodder Headline (Austrailia, 200).
+A young girl slips on her late grandmother’s shoes and finds herself on a journey of memories.
 Ages 4-up.
-Out of print in the U.S., but available in libraries.
-Produced as an opera by Opera Australia and Theatre of Image.

-GOODBYE MOUSIE by Robie Harris, illustrated by Jan Ormerod (Margaret K. McElderry Books, 2001).
+GOODBYE MOUSIE by Robie Harris, illustrated by Jan Ormerod (McElderry, 2001).
 The story of a little boy who wakes up to discover that his pet mouse has died.
 After expressing anger and disbelief, the boy learns that sadness and memories are part of saying goodbye.
-Ages 4-8.
+Ages 4-up.

-ONE APRIL MORNING: CHILDREN REMEMBER THE OKLAHOMA CITY BOMBING by Nancy Lamb, Floyd Cooper (Illustrator) (Lothrop Lee & Shepard, 1996).
+ONE APRIL MORNING: CHILDREN REMEMBER THE OKLAHOMA CITY BOMBING by Nancy Lamb, illustated by Floyd Cooper (Lothrop Lee & Shepard, 1996).
 Out of print, but you can still hunt down copies if you try.
 Ages: all.

 THE TENTH GOOD THING ABOUT BARNEY by Judith Viorst, illustrated by Erik Blegvad (Atheneum, 1999).
 A young boy copes with the death of his cat, Barney.
-Ages 4-8.
+Ages 4-up.

 A TERRIBLE THING HAPPENED by Margaret M. Holmes, illustrated by Cary Pillo (Magination Press, 2000).
 A bibliotherapy-style look at the symptoms that can plague children who’ve witnessed something traumatic and how such children might work through/communicate about them.
 A springboard for discussion.
 Ages 4-up.
 Magination Press (American Psychological Association) offers a complete line of self-help books.